Nigel2392/wagtail_fedit/README.md

 This is useful to prevent tampering with the shared context.
 It will also be compressed with zlib if available.
 It might not be in your site's security model to need this.

+### `WAGTAIL_FEDIT_SHARE_WITH_SESSIONS`

+Default: `False`

+Share the context through the session data.
+This is useful if you are running into limits with the URL length.
+This will store the context in the session and pass the session key to the iFrame instead of the context.

 ## How your content is rendered